 Accommodation without botanical elements is perceived as half-finished, or half the value of its beautiful and green competitors.
 To stay ahead of the trend, hotels can benefit from following these 5 key concepts:

-1. What planters for hotels should I choose?
+2. What styles of planters should I choose?

 In terms of planter design, look for pots that follow the principal architecture of the hotel.
 Some common ones include: